chanakaHetti/chanakaHetti/README.md

-# Hi there, I'm Chanaka Hetti Arachchilage! 👋
+# Hi there, I'm Chanaka Hettiarachchi! 👋

 I'm a passionate JavaScript/TypeScript developer with over 7 years of experience, specializing in building modern web applications using React and Angular.
 I love exploring the latest technologies and frameworks to create innovative solutions.